ElenBhattarai/Campground-Review-App/README.md

 Features:<br>
 • Webapp supports user signup/ login, posting new campgrounds, posting reviews, comments, and editing/deleting previous submissions.<br>
-•	Designed and implemented MongoDB infrastructure to store campgrounds, reviews, comments and relevant information associated with users and campgrounds.<br>
+•	I designed and implemented MongoDB infrastructure to store campgrounds, reviews, comments and relevant information associated with users and campgrounds.<br>
-•	Used MapBox API to add a cluster map in the homepage showing locations of all the campgrounds in the world entered in the website’s database.<br>
+•	I used MapBox API to add a cluster map in the homepage showing locations of all the campgrounds in the world entered in the website’s database.<br>
 •	Deployed website using Heroku.<br>